GurdLid/nbody-problem/README.md

 ### Executing program

 For Windows:
-* Simply run the "Win-Premake.bat file
+* Simply run the "Win-Premake.bat" file
 * Open the "5BodySim.sln" file in Visual Studio